cleesmith/keys2text_proxy/README.md

 > Personally, for `novelcrafter` settings I use `LM Studio` in `AI Connections` and change the port.<br>
   When using API keys for all of the AI providers, the list of models is over 300, which is wow and unweildy.<br>

+> Works great:<br>
-> Works great: I'm my own middle-man, it's not slow in responding, any issues are between me and the AI provider<br>
+  - and I'm my own middle-man,<br>
+  - it's not any slower or quirkier in responding, <br>
+  - any issues are now between me and the AI provider (like 429's and such) and handled via their support (*if ever*), <br>
-  (like 429's and such), my API keys are directly used with AI providers (more secure), and no extra usage fees.<br>
+  - my API keys are directly used with AI providers (more secure), and no extra usage fees.<br>
-  No offense to those cloud providers offering a similar service.
+  * No offense to the ever growing number of cloud providers offering a similar service.

 - **Chat Logging**